pagopa/selfcare-common-frontend/README.md

 It will resolve the path variables in path using the provided map

 ## storage-utils
-### storageDelete: (key: string) => void
+### storageDelete: (key: string, local?: boolean) => void
-It will delete a key from the local session storage
+It will delete a key from the session storage.
+If local is true, it will use the local session storage instead.

-### storageWrite: (key: string, value: StorageValue, type: StorageValueType) => void
+### storageWrite: (key: string, value: StorageValue, type: StorageValueType, local?: boolean) => void
-It will store a key/value pair in the local session storage
+It will store a key/value pair in the session storage.
+If local is true, it will use the local session storage instead.

-### function storageRead: (key: string, type: StorageValueType) => void
+### function storageRead: (key: string, type: StorageValueType, local?: boolean) => void
-It will read a key from the local session storage
+It will read a key from the session storage.
+If local is true, it will use the local session storage instead.

 ## utils
 ### formatDateAsLongString: (date: Date) => string